ibm-cloud-docs/containers/cs_health_log.md

 To deploy a logging agent to your cluster, see [Managing the Logging agent for Red Hat OpenShift on IBM Cloud clusters](/docs/cloud-logs?topic=cloud-logs-agent-openshift) or [Managing the Logging agent for IBM Cloud Kubernetes Service clusters](/docs/cloud-logs?topic=cloud-logs-agent-std-cluster).

 Fluentd with an external server
 : To collect, forward, and view logs for a cluster component, you can create a logging configuration by using Fluentd.
 When you create a logging configuration, the [Fluentd](https://www.fluentd.org/){: external} cluster component collects logs from the paths for a specified source.
-Fluentd can then forward these logs to an external server that accepts a syslog protocol.
-To get started, see [Understanding cluster and app log forwarding to syslog](#logging).
+Fluentd can then forward these logs to an external server that accepts a `syslog` protocol.
+To get started, see [Understanding log forwarding to an external server](#logging-external).

 ## Forwarding cluster and app logs to Cloud Logs